ywp-sein/released_and_set_free/src/practice/01-every-good-thought-is-from-him.md

 This practice helps us cultivate gratitude toward God and to actively choose joy, as His grace works in our hearts.

 Because “every good and perfect gift is from above” (James 1:17), what we think is good is from Him.
-Every idea, intention, and virtue that shines forth is not our personal achievement, but a gift and offering from God.
+Every idea, intention, and virtue that shines forth is not our personal achievement, but a gift and provision from God.
 Following Paul’s teaching to “take every thought captive to obey Christ” (2 Corinthians 10:5), the practice involves placing each thought into the light: good thoughts are from God, while what is harmful or misleading comes from ourselves or from the enemy.
 In doing so, weaknesses are revealed, yet at the same time, God’s greatness becomes clearer and humbles us.

 Sometimes, what first appears good may later prove to be mixed with hidden evil.
 In these moments, God’s Word becomes the standard by which truth is separated from deception (Romans 12:2).
 This is not a discouragement but an invitation to see more deeply into God’s wisdom.
 Such discernment naturally gives birth to gratitude.
 When the heart understands that every good thing is grace, and not the fruit of personal striving, thanksgiving flows freely (1 Thessalonians 5:18).